 Deliver meals: The on-demand delivery space has exploded with COVID-19.
 Many people don’t want to leave their houses, yet they still want to enjoy a simple pleasure like eating out.

-Read our guide on the best paying delivery app gigs to learn more about the platforms.
+Read our guide on the best delivery app jobs to learn more about the platform.

 Shopping for groceries: Another sector of the on-demand space is delivering groceries to people.